 Rutgers-New Brunswick undergraduates who meet the following criteria are eligible to apply:

 - Working on a research project with a high degree of independence

 - Previous research experience in the field of the research proposed

 - Established relationship with a faculty mentor who can endorse and oversee the proposed project

 - Significant involvement and independence in both formulating the question and conducting the proposed investigation

 Many successful fellowship applicants are registered for a research course.
 Students may also apply for funding to work on an independent research project, including senior thesis work.

 This program is not able to fund students who are currently in the Aresty Research Assistant program.
 We also are not able to fund requests related to senior design projects in the School of Engineering.

 Undergraduate Research Fellowships can support research projects up to one academic year in length.
 This may include projects that take place during the fall semester or span both semesters.
-For 2018-2019, applications submitted October 15 can include expenses incurred between September 5 and May 1.
-For projects that begin during the spring semester, applications submitted February 1 can include expenses incurred between January 16 and May 1.
+For 2018-2019, applications submitted October 15 can include expenses incurred between September 5, 2018 to May 1, 2019.